-1. Only dogs that have been enrolled in 4hOnline by May 15th (FFA members - see your advisor for instructions) may exhibit at the Hardin County Fair.
+- 1. Only dogs that have been enrolled in 4hOnline by May 15th (FFA members see your advisor for instructions) may exhibit at the Hardin County Fair. - a.

-- a.
 A written copy of proof of vaccination for rabies and distemper by a vet must be submitted at the time of Dog Identification by May 15th. - b.
 Dogs must go through a 4-H dog obedience class to be eligible to be shown by 4-H/FFA members. - c.
 Dog entries are due June 15th. - 2.
 All dogs must be on leash.
 Dogs must not be taken near other livestock or into exhibit building on the fairgrounds. - 3.
 Dogs will not be housed at the fairgrounds.
 They are to be brought and returned home on the day of the show. - 4.
-More than one child in a family can use the same dog during the same year, but both exhibitors cannot enter the same class.
+An exhibitor may win Showmanship one time only in each of the three grade divisions.
+Previous Showmanship winners may participate in the returning Showmanship class. - 5.
+To win a blue ribbon in any class except Showmanship, a dog must score 170 points or more. - 6.
+Classes are listed in order of novice to advanced.
+Once a dog has advanced a class, it cannot enter a less advanced class.
+A dog can show in Class 30106 and up for two consecutive years unless the dog wins a class, then it must move up. - 7.
+More than one child in a family can use the same dog during the same year, but both exhibitors cannot enter the same class. - 8.
+A description of classes: